 I really thought 2021 will be better than 2020.
 But it isn’t, at least when it comes to my focus on the blog.
 I think it’s because I expected all the worst from 2020, once the pandemic broke out, and then from that perspective it wasn’t so horrible (again I’m speaking of my personal experience here).
 But for 2021 I had high hopes, the vaccines were coming, everything would be fine.
 And there’s nothing worse than dashed hopes (as confirmed by multiple clinical trials).
 So 2021 is not my favorite year so far.

-In the first quarter I struggled with the third lockdown, which was tougher for me than the previous two.
+In the first quarter, I struggled with the third lockdown, which was tougher for me than the previous two.
 Then waiting to be eligible to get the vaccine took 4 months longer than I originally expected.
-And then the third quarter was a blurry of finally being allowed to travel again and constant figuring out what the testing and entry requirements are in various countries and how to make sure I will be allowed to board the flight.
+And then the third quarter was blurry of finally being allowed to travel again and constantly figuring out what the testing and entry requirements are in various countries and how to make sure I will be allowed to board the flight.

 I hope my writing mojo will come back now.

 Reading was a mix of function and non-fiction, surprisingly in about equal parts.
 And then at the end of my August vacation in Poland, I fell down the rabbit hole of rereading The Witcher from start to end, which altogether is eight books.
 And it was fun to come back to, complete escapism, and also the sense of going back to my teens, which is when I read it first.

 Here you can see the whole list of my summer reading